• Skip to primary navigation

 A candy bar train is so much fun to make!

-They're a great alternative to making gingerbread houses because they are way easier, especially for little hands.
+These candy bar trains are a great alternative to making gingerbread houses because they are way easier, especially for little hands.

 Candy Bar Christmas Trains are a fun thing to do throughout the holiday season with friends and family and make for a super fun excuse to gather everyone together.